How to Set Up a CloudWatch Dashboard to Monitor Your Application

 }

-Step 4 — Application Error Count Widget
+Step 4: Add an Application Error Count Widget

 {